 A Comprehensive Guide to Installing an Electric Shower

 A new electric shower can be a great addition to your bathroom, providing the best shower possible.
-Many put off the decision to get an electric shower though, as they simply don’t know how to install one.
+Many put off the decision to get an electric model though, as they simply don’t know how to install one.
 This article aims to make the whole process simple though, talking you through everything in language you can understand.
-So, if you’re thinking about purchasing a new electric shower, this article is one that you really should read!
+So, if you’re thinking about purchasing a new shower, this article is one that you really should read!

-Before we continue though, there is one important thing to point out: the first part of this article only covers replacing an existing electric shower with a new one.
-It is not designed to assist you in installing an electric shower from scratch, as this is something that must be carried out by a fully qualified plumber or electrician.
+Before we continue though, there is one important thing to point out: the first part of this article only covers replacing an existing electric model with a new one.
+It is not designed to assist you in installing an electric unit from scratch, as this is something that must be carried out by a fully qualified plumber or electrician.
 Never attempt to install an electric shower from scratch, as it’s a complex job, and also one that can be dangerous.
 After all, water and electricity aren’t known to mix particularly well!
 Please scroll to the latter part of this article to find out what to do if you want to install an electric shower from scratch.

 Choosing the Right Electric Shower

 The looks and features of a shower are important, however the main thing to look at is the wattage.
-Your existing electric shower will already be set-up to cope with a specific wattage, so it is important that you don’t exceed the wattage of your current shower.
+Your existing unit will already be set-up to cope with a specific wattage, so it is important that you don’t exceed the wattage of your current shower.
 If you want a shower with a higher wattage, you’ll need to get a plumber or electrician to install the shower for you.

 You should also look at the components of the shower, as some are easier to install than others.
-Well-designed showers, with plenty of room for a spanner and easily accessible connections will make installing a new electric shower far easier.
+Well-designed showers, with plenty of room for a spanner and easily accessible connections will make installing a new model far easier.
 Also, don’t forget to check if the shower comes with a riser – most do, but there are a few that require you to purchase the riser separately.

 Other than buying the new shower, you shouldn’t need to buy anything else, as you’ll only need commonly found tools to complete the job – tools you will probably already have somewhere in your garage.